LITTLE DESERT MOTORBIKE TOUR

 If you are curious about whether you have the riding skills to complete this motorbike adventure ride then perhaps you could have a read of our ‘Ride Difficult Ratings‘.
 We’ve dedicated a page to this subject to assure you have a detailed understanding of each of our ride difficulties.

-Before you leave Pinnaro we request you fill your tanks from the local service station at your own cost.
+After another big breakfast usually consisting of an egg and bacon roll, you’ll need to fill your tanks from the local service station at your own cost.
 We’ll top you up at the lunch time stop with fuel from our support vehicle.

 The route home while not as long as the Saturday’s ride is still a test, riding once again in the sand.
 We’ll follow the border track while exploring the odd intersecting track.
 The support vehicle will meet us for a well earned lunch and drink at our designated spot.